 Stewart is a regulatory lawyer with more than 30 years of experience in ICT strategy, regulatory and competition policy, governance and risk management.
 He has worked in many jurisdictions in developed and developing countries advising in fixed, mobile and satellite as a trusted advisor with a 360o of issues having advised governments, regulators, operators, financial institutions, content providers and key stakeholders.
 He was the founding Group Public Policy Director of Vodafone Group plc (where he was known as Vodafone’s “Foreign Minister”), and was a director of many Vodafone operating companies as well as a director of Etisalat’s Nigerian operation.

 He was the lead legal advisor on a number of privatisations of operators and creation of regulatory frameworks and authorities notably in Jordan, Palestine and Oman for the World Bank as well advising on EU PHARE in Czech Republic.
 In 2011-12 he advised a regulatory authority in the Gulf on its regulatory review and overall strategy.
-He recently advised a Central Bank on the creation of a regulatory framework for digital payments.
+In 2015, he advised a Central Bank on the creation of a regulatory framework for digital payments.

 He has advised on telecoms and spectrum licensing (including auctions) for operators and regimes for regulators and governments.
 He has carried out many competition and market reviews for operators, such as Vodafone and ETISALAT, and competition policy development for regulatory authorities.
 He was a key team member in the successful clearance of the Vodafone acquisition of Mannesmann (Case No COMP/M. 1795 Vodafone AirTouch/Mannesmann).